- Public programmes

 Concomitentes is a non-profit association founded in June 2018 to promote the creation of artworks that engage with their social context.
-Concomitentes invites civil society groups to become the citizen-commissioners or “Comitentes” of an artwork, and then accompanies them through the ensuing process of negotiation.
+Concomitentes invites civil society groups to become the citizen-commissioners or “comitentes” of an artwork, and then accompanies them through the ensuing process of negotiation.

-The underlying methodology was developed by the artist François Hers in 1990, and has had an enormous social and cultural impact wherever it has been implemented.
+The underlying methodology was developed by the artist François Hers in 1990 and has had an enormous social and cultural impact wherever it has been implemented.
 Over the past 25 years, it has given rise to more than 500 projects in various European countries.

-A mediated negotiation between citizen-commissioners and artists
+A mediated negotiation between citizen-commissioners and artists.

 Together, the commissioners and the mediator work with the initial proposal to define a brief for an artist.
 The subsequent process of bringing together the artistic concept and the ideas of the commissioning group is the bedrock of all our projects.
 Once an arrangement has been reached, production of the agreed-upon work begins.

-Art fosters an understanding where words are missing
+Art fosters an understanding where words are missing.

-The process of negotiating the proposed artwork generates a new space for exchange and communication that opens up a dialogue among the various social actors.
-People who were strangers come together, new opinions are given a voice, and collaboration with the artist/s gives everyone involved the opportunity to consider their surroundings from a new perspective.
+The process of negotiating and the proposed artwork generates a new space for exchange and communication that opens up a dialogue among the various social actors.
+People who were strangers come together, new opinions are given a voice and collaboration with the artist/s gives everyone involved the opportunity to consider their surroundings from a new perspective.

 All you need is an idea and the desire to make it a reality.